 Sole proprietorships (DBAs) file an “Amendment of Certificate of Assumed Business Name.”
 The form can be used to change the name of the business, the owner, and/or the address.

 - Name Change – Corporations desiring to change their name submit “Articles of Amendment.”
-Before submitting the form, a formal corporate meeting must occur at which shareholders vote on the name change.
+Before submitting the form, a formal corporate meeting must occur at which shareholders (owners) vote on the name change.
 See “Cancelling or Changing a Business Name,” below, for more information.
 Contact the Secretary of State’s office to learn how to secure the “Articles of Amendment” form.
-Also contact the IRS to learn about their requirements when a name changes.
+Also contact the IRS for their requirements when a name changes.

 - Registered Agent – When the registered agent (the primary in-state person representing a foreign corporation or LLC) or the registered agent’s address changes, the Secretary of State’s Office must be notified.
 Failure to notify the Secretary of State may result in the business being administratively dissolved for failure to return the annual report form, which cannot be forwarded by the Post Office.